Texas Property Damage Attorneys

 Property Damage Claim FAQ

-What happens when an insurance adjuster comes to my house to look at my property damage?
+What happens when an adjuster comes to my house to look at property damage?

 If you filed a property damage claim, the insurance company will send someone to inspect your property.
 This is the insurance adjuster, and you need to remember that he or she works for the insurance company.
 They may seem friendly enough, but they do not work for you.
 They are there to see what the insurance company will need to pay for your claim, and part of their job is to limit their employer’s expenses.
 This means a lower payout for you—if you're not careful.